johnmiller1963/resume/README.md

 The site is designed mobile first using Bootstrap 4.
 It has a white background and a limited colour pallette.
 The colours where checked to have an acceptable contrast ratio as recommended by W3C using the resources at;
 [Contract Checker](https://contrastchecker.com/)

 Fonts were selected by visual appeal from the Google site;
 [Google fonts](https://fonts.googleapis.com/css?family=Niramit)
-with a fall-back of Roboto and sans-serif.
+with a fall-back of sans-serif.

 The purpose of the site is to allow a user to get to know me, my profile picture appears on the landing page on all devices and is a NavBrand on other pages.
 The contact me button is the only interaction on the landing page, in other pages the same functionality is available from the Navbar.
 If a user decides they want to contact me then in one click directly on the landing page they can complete a simple form and submit this to my email.